MrHaribo/mrharibo.github.io/quickreference/index.md

 ### Prefab Tree

 Prefabs are instances of template objects.
 Prefabs can be created from model templates and can be organized to a hierarchy of entities.
 The idea of prefabs is that they can be edited by the designer and then diretly stored in a database to be used at runtime.
 Prefabs are also planned to implement an observer pattern on object level.
-This approach will allow to use reactive programming on a basis of object change notification either for complite objects or for very fine grained access on individual variables of a prefab.
+This approach will allow the use of reactive programming on a basis of object change notification either for complete objects or for very fine grained access on individual variables of a prefab.

-> At this point prefabs are only experimental and are not used for anything yet.
+> At this point prefabs are only experimental and are not used for anything.

 ## Parameter Codes

 A MicroNet message transfer can be augmented by adding parameters to a message.
 Each parameter of a message is identified by a ParameterCode.
 The ParameterCodes are global for the whole game application.
-The following snipplet shows how to add and get Parameters to a from and to a message.
+The following snipplet shows how to add and get parameters from and to a message.

 ```java
 		Request request = new Request();